What Is Octane Number: Difference Between Octane Number And Cetane Number [PDF]

 Cooperative fuel research method

-In this method, the technician increases the pressure inside the engine chamber until the ignition delay is about 2.407 MS. Based on that ignition delay time, the technician checks the proportion of cetane and accordingly get the Derived Cetane Number ( DCN)
+In this method, the technician increases the pressure inside the engine chamber until the ignition delay is about 2.407 MS. Based on that ignition delay time, the technician checks the proportion of cetane and accordingly gets the Derived Cetane Number ( DCN)

 Ignition quality tester